Toronto Zoo: 2000s

 In 2001, the zoo remodeled half of the Africa Pavilion into the Gorilla Rainforest, featuring the world's largest indoor habitat for western lowland gorillas, as well as a giant fish tank for Lake Malawi cichlids.
 The zoo's Splash Island, an educationally themed water play area, opened in 2002.
 This was followed by an open-air amphitheatre in 2003 and the Kids Zoo in 2004.

 While the SARS outbreak in 2003 had a devastating effect on the tourism industry in Toronto, the Zoo fared well with local residents supporting the zoo by visiting often.
-The Zoo's attendance has recovered well with many record-breaking annual attendance numbers since then.
+The Zoo's attendance has recovered well with many record-breaking annual attendance numbers since then, with the exception of the COVID-19 pandemic.